Salivary Glands Long Essays

 2. Leukoplakia

-• It is a whitish patch or plaque that cannot be characterized, clinically or pathologically, as any other disease and which is not associated with any other physical or chemical causative agent except the use of tobacco.
+• Leukoplakia is a whitish patch or plaque that cannot be characterized, clinically or pathologically, as any other disease and which is not associated with any other physical or chemical causative agent except the use of tobacco.

-3. Premalignant lesions
+3. Premalignant Lesions

-4. Premalignant conditions
+4. Premalignant Conditions

 5. Erythroplakia